antibill51/suez_water/README.md

 1. Go to Settings > Devices & Services > Add Integration.
 2. Search for "Suez Water" and select it.
-3. Enter your username, password, and counter ID for your `tout-sur-mon-eau.fr` account.
+3. Enter your username, password, and counter ID for your `toutsurmoneau.fr` account.
 4. The integration will create sensors for your water consumption.

 ## Credits
 - @ooii
 - @jb101010-2
+- @antibill51